Wirral Branch TOMCC – the first 30 years

 Membership numbers peaked at 200, although we only ever saw the usual dozen or so regulars!

 They say any publicity is good publicity; A photo of Cliff and Mike at Stormin appeared in Back Street

 Heroes whilst in Motorcycle Classic mag there was a photo of Roy and Lindsay at the Bonneville

 celebration and an article I wrote on SU carbs.

-Ken was one of only 20 folk who went to the inaugural North Wales meet at Dil’s Diner in Betws y Coed.
-We fielded a team at MAG’s games night and came a respectable 4 th out of 12 in the league.
+Ken was one of only 20 folks who went to the inaugural North Wales meet at Dil’s Diner in Betws y Coed.
+We fielded a team at MAG’s games night and came to a respectable 4 th out of 12 in the league.